semente/bak/README.md

 ### Exclude file

-*bak* will exclude from backup patterns (Tar syntax) listed in the file `.bakignore` of the current directory.
+Bak will exclude from backup patterns (Tar syntax) listed in the file `.bakignore` of the current directory.
 It will also exclude any directory that contains the file `.nobackup`.

-*bak* does not respect `.bakignore` files from subdirectories, i.e., it just load the `./.bakignore` file.
+Bak does not respect `.bakignore` files from subdirectories, i.e., it just load the `./.bakignore` file.

 An example of what could be a `~/.bakignore` file: